karinas98/project4_frontend/README.md

 Use Python Django API & using Django REST Framework to serve the data from Postgres database Consume my API with a separate front-end, built with React Implement thoughtful user wireframes
-Complete & Launch a final & functioning product
+Complete & Launch a final & functioning product.

 ## Project Overview
 For this project, I wanted to find an idea that I can build on and easily increase its complexity.
 I’ve always had some interest towards how to build an e-commerce site and this project is a starting point for that.
 My idea around the theme was to give a voice and space to upcoming artists and designers to show their work and potentially sell a few pieces to those that value quality handmade products.
 This is why the application is an exclusive site that you need to register and create a profile for.
 Once that is done, you are able to create a new ad, write product reviews, see your favourite’s list and add items to the cart.
 You also have a personal profile where all your created products can be found and where you can delete and update your listing.